plaidpowered/kt-grid/README.md

 -- end --
 ```

-Where *COLUMNS* is a comma separated list of column widths.
+*COLUMNS*: (required) is a comma separated list of column widths.
 For more information, see the [Bootstrap CSS Grid](http://getbootstrap.com/css/#grid) documentation

 The media query breakpoint is optional, and defaults to *md* (Medium devices/Desktop)